initialzero/js-android-app/README.md

 It is built using the TIBCO® JasperMobile?
 SDK for Android, and is compatible with JasperReports® Server 5.5 or higher.

-The source code of TIBCO® JasperMobile? for Android is freely available and can be used as a good example of how to integrate reporting and analysis services of JasperReports® Server with their native applications.
+The source code of TIBCO® JasperMobile? for Android is freely available and can be used as a good example of how to integrate reporting and analysis services of TIBCO® JasperReports® Server with their native applications.

 General Information
 --------------------